JakeWharton/jakewharton.com/_posts/2014-10-24-coercing-picasso-to-play-with-palette.md

 }
 ```

-Our calling code only changes subtly to use the new static factory and the more semantically named palette extraction method.
+Our calling code only changes slightly to use the new static factory and the more semantically named palette extraction method.

 ```java
 final PaletteTransformation paletteTransformation = PaletteTransformation.obtain();